OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/overview.rst

 * :ref:`Cloud Servers Authentication <cloud_auth>`: advanced reference about the security between Sunstone and OpenNebula
 * :ref:`Advanced Deployments <suns_advance>`: improving scalability and isolating the server

-This chapter provides an introduction about the :ref:`Fireedge installation and configuration <fireedge_install>`, the :ref:`new features that it brings to Sunstone
+This chapter provides details on :ref:`Fireedge configuration <fireedge_configuration>`, the :ref:`new features that it brings to Sunstone
 <fireedge_sunstone>` and its :ref:`new OneProvision GUI <fireedge_cpi>` that automates
 creation of remote OpenNebula clusters.